zschzen/zschzen.github.io/_posts/PROJECTS/2024-02-18-chip0u-interpreter.md

 - `F007` - Store the current value of the delay timer in `VX`
 - ... and more

-## Why I did it?

-I've always been fascinated by emulators and older machines, and I wanted to learn more about them, while having fun.
-I also wanted to improve my skills as a game engineer, and to have a project to show to my friends, allowing me to explain to them how games were made in the past.

-There are many other reasons to build a CHIP8 interpreter, but what I strongly believe is that it is a great way to deepen my knowledge of programming and Computer Science.
-And for a plus, to know how the games were made in the past, and to have fun testing them!

 ## How I did it

 As I'm had no experience with emulators, I started by reading the documentation of CHIP-8, which is easily found on the internet.
 Then, I searched for more references, such as forums, blogs, and videos, to clarify some doubts.
 I also found the source code of other interpreters, which can be found on GitHub, and studied how they are implemented.
 Finally, I tried to design and implement my own interpreter, using the knowledge I had acquired, and the tools I had at my disposal.